codsen/codsen/packages/ast-deep-contains/README.md

 # ast-deep-contains

-> an alternative for AVA's t.same
+> an alternative assertion for Ava's t.deepEqual and Tap's t.same

 [![Minimum Node version required][node-img]][node-url] [![Repository is on GitLab][gitlab-img]][gitlab-url]